ufosc/club-documents/Administrative/Guides/President.md

 ## Preface

 I'm writing this for a few reasons.
 The first, and most obvious is to be a guide for future Presidents.
 I hope what I've learned since starting the club can prove to be valuable.
-The second is to give other officers a format for creating their own guide.
+The second is to give other officers a format for creating their own guide (which don't have to have a preface or be quite as long).
 The third and most selfish of me, is to explain why this club masters to me, and what values I would like to see it keeping as it moves forward.

 The other thing I want to make clear is that this is a **living document**.
-I encourage future presidents to modify it to include their thoughts and give better advice than myself.
+I encourage future presidents to modify it to include their thoughts and give better advice than myself (not to mention some of this might be wrong at one point).
 Don't worry about removing something, we're using Git after all.

 ## Responsibilities